 Newer antihistamines that have fewer or no such side effects and are nonsedating are available over the counter (OTC) and recommended by many doctors.
 OTC antihistamines that are nonsedating or less likely to cause drowsiness include:

 - loratadine (Alavert, Claritin)

-It’s important to remember that epinephrine is a rescue medication only, and that anyone who suffers an anaphylactic reaction to an insect sting should be taken to see a medical professional immediately, whether they have been given a dose of epinephrine or not.
+It’s important to remember that epinephrine is a rescue medication only.
+Its effects are relatively short-lived.
+In most cases, further therapy is necessary to prevent a recurrence of the life-threatening condition.
+According to the Mayo Clinic, anyone who experiences an anaphylactic reaction to an insect sting should see a medical professional immediately, whether or not they’ve been given a dose of epinephrine.